ubikorp/lacking.org/podcast/_posts/2012-02-14-0094-crown-the-clown.md

   Edward Sharpe + The Magnetic Zeros, Lyle Lovett, Chinese Man, Q-Burn&#39;s Abstract Message
 ---
-Despite coming from the hollers of Portland, Oregon, Hillstomp still manage to churn out the kind of thrumming crackle only a guitar-and-washboard duo can provide.<!--more-->

 Despite coming from the hollers of Portland, Oregon, Hillstomp still manage to churn out the kind of thrumming crackle only a guitar-and-washboard duo can provide.